On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Introduction

 The substantial discrepancy between existing conditions that guarantee asymptotic normality of panel data QR and other nonlinear panel models gives rise to the following question: are the restrictive conditions imposed in the QR literature really necessary, or are these conditions rather an artifact of the proof techniques employed so far?\footnote{The source of this stronger requirement is the lack of smoothness of the QR objective function, which implies that classical higher-order expansions are not valid.} Answering this question is of central importance to the panel data QR literature and will have profound implications for the recommendation that econometricians can give to practitioners when it comes to the set of tools that should be used in the analysis of panel data with moderate length.
-If indeed the conditions required for QR turn out to be substantially more restrictive compared to other nonlinear models, it limits substantially the application of QR to panels that have only modest time dimension compared to the cross sectional dimension.
+If indeed the conditions required for QR turn out to be substantially more restrictive compared to other nonlinear models, it would substantially limit the application of QR to panels that have only modest time dimension compared to the cross sectional dimension.

 The main contribution of this paper is to provide an answer to the question posed above.
-We prove that asymptotic normality of the MD-QR estimator continues to hold provided that $n (\log T)^2/T \to 0$.
+We prove that unbiased asymptotic normality of both the FE-QR and MD-QR estimators continues to hold provided that $n(\log T)^{2}/T \to 0$, as $(n,T) \to \infty$.
 This significantly improves upon the previous condition available in the literature, $n^{2}(\log n)(\log T)^2/T\rightarrow0$, and shows that QR is applicable to the same type of panels as other nonlinear models.
-We also establish consistency of the asymptotic variance-covariance matrix of the MD-QR estimator under the sample size growth rates, this allows the construction of simple to implement inference procedures based on the Wald statistic.
-We also provide a complete set of corresponding results under conditions that allow for temporal dependence of observations within individuals, thus encompassing a large class of possible empirical applications.
+In addition, we provide a complete set of corresponding results under conditions that allow for temporal dependence of observations within individuals, thus encompassing a large class of possible empirical applications.